-Remark: Without the inclusion of the human driver in the model (9), a simpler platoon controller would be unable to react to the human driver actions.
-A state feedback control using (4), would command vehicles-4 and-5 to drive through vehicle-3, and give a constraint violating instruction to vehicle-3 when it re-joined the platoon.
-An MPC designed for the platoon using (6), would become infeasible as the actions of vehicle-3 would result in its state being constraint violating.
+Remark: A key contribution of our work is we include a human driver model within our centralized design (9).
+Our design avoids catastrophic safety incidents where the actions of the human driver, such as emergency braking, could result in an accident where a simpler platoon controller is unable to react to the human driver actions.
+For example, during the emergency braking scenario a constant gain state feedback controller using only the current state in (4), would command vehicles-4 and-5 to drive through vehicle-3, and give a constraint violating instruction to vehicle-3 when it re-joined the platoon.
+An MPC designed for the platoon without the human driver model, see (6), would become infeasible as the actions of the human driver in vehicle-3 would result in the state being constraint violating.